Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Cameroon Red, Cameroon Tawny Red, Cameroon Rusted

-Hysterocrates gigas was particularly common in the pet trade in the late 1990's.
-They breed easily, and members of Hysterocrates species actually care for their young for a bit, rather than leaving them to disperse immediately.
-This isn't unheard of with other Theraphosinae, but it's not common.
+Hysterocrates gigas is particularly common in the pet trade.
+They breed easily and members of Hysterocrates species actually care for their young for a bit, rather than leaving them to disperse immediately.
+More information and photos of this species are located here.

 Hysterocrates